tinyCodersDen/Sketchup-Pro/README.md

 # Sketchup-Pro
-Simple drawing app using pygame!
+Simple sketching app using pygame!
+This is the first version of this app